kscnl1n/hpc-resources-txstate/docs/accessing-nrp.rst

 https://nrp.ai/

-When you attempt to sign in, you will be redirected to the TXST authentication system.
+When you attempt to sign in, you will be redirected to their authentication system through CI Logon.
+The default log on is Orcid, but **if you are a Texas State student, researcher, or faculty,** select this dropdown and type in 'Texas State University' instead:

+You will then be brought to the Texas State University authentication portal:

+It will then redirect you to the **NRP Acceptable Use policy**.
+Click 'agree' and continue.

+Once you return to the homepage, you should now see that you have an account in the top right:

 2. Create Matrix account